-It takes about 30 minutes after drinking fresh ginger root tea that is warm for the compounds found in ginger to enter the bloodstream, reaching peak concentration an hour after consuming before declining.
+It takes about 30 minutes after drinking warm fresh ginger root tea for the compounds found in ginger to enter the bloodstream, reaching peak concentration an hour after consuming before declining.

 For this reason, ginger root tea should be consumed every 2-3 hours at the beginning of the flu or cold to keep the compounds found in ginger at high levels.

-Some of the benefits of ginger include the following:
+Health benefits of fresh ginger root tea include the following:

-Many bacteria use elastase to break down cellular tissue to penetrate and invade the body, but ginger is an elastase inhibitor to prevent bacteria from invading.
+Many bacteria use elastase to break down cellular tissue to penetrate and invade the body.
+Ginger is an elastase inhibitor to prevent bacteria from invading.

-Ginger has antimicrobial properties against bacteria such as acinetobacter baumanii, angiostongylus, campylobacter jejuni, candida albicans, Escherichia coli, haemophilus influenzae, h.pylori, klebsiella pneumoniae, porphyomonas gingicalis, staphlococcos aureus, and toxoplasma gondii.
+Ginger has antimicrobial properties against bacteria such as Acinetobacter baumanii, angiostongylus, campylobacter jejuni, candida Albicans, Escherichia coli, Haemophilus influenzae, h.pylori, Klebsiella pneumoniae, porphyomonas gingicalis, staphylococcus aureus, and toxoplasma gondii.

-Ginger has been used for a wide range of viral infections including colds, influenza, hepatitis, herpes, yellow fever, measles, chickenpox, enterovirus, and respiratory viral infections.
+Ginger can be used for a wide range of viral infections, including colds, influenza, hepatitis, herpes, yellow fever, measles, chickenpox, enterovirus, and respiratory viral infections.

-Ginger is also used to calm nausea, reduce diarrhea and stomach cramping by relaxing the intestinal wall, reduce fever by stimulating sweating, reduce cold chills, reduce inflammation in the bronchial passageway, helps to thin mucus to move it out the system, helps to reduce coughing and has pain-relieving properties.
+Ginger also helps to calm nausea, reduce diarrhea and stomach cramping by relaxing the intestinal wall, reduce fever by stimulating sweating, reduce cold chills, reduce inflammation in the bronchial passageway, thins mucus to move it out of the system, helps to reduce coughing and has pain-relieving properties.

-One of the benefits of ginger root is the oils such as the gingerols that are found in ginger.
-These antiviral compounds are much higher in fresh juice which is why fresh ginger root tea is effective at reducing colds and flues caused by viruses.
+One of the benefits of ginger root is the oils such as the gingerols found in ginger.
+These antiviral compounds are much higher in fresh juice, so fresh ginger root tea effectively reduces colds and flues caused by viruses.

 How to make ginger root tea

-To make this fresh ginger root tea recipe you will need a juicer to juice the lemon and fresh ginger root.
+To make this fresh ginger root tea recipe, you will need a juicer to juice the lime and fresh ginger root.

-Start by thoroughly washing the ginger root and lime then use a knife to peel the outside skin off the lime before putting it through the juicer.
+Start by thoroughly washing the ginger root and lime, then use a knife to peel the outer skin off the lime before putting it through the juicer.

-Put half a cup of the raw ginger though the juicer followed by one lime, the rest of the ginger and the last lime through last.
-You should end up with ½ a cup of freshly squeezed ginger and lime juice.
+Put half a cup of the raw ginger through the juicer, followed by one lime, the rest of the ginger, and the last lime through last.
+After juicing, you should end up with ½ a cup of freshly squeezed ginger and lime juice.

-Mix the fresh ginger and lime juice in a large jug with 4 cups hot water and 2 tbsp raw honey and stir until the honey is dissolved.
+Mix the fresh ginger and lime juice in a large jug with 4 cups hot water and 2 tbsp raw honey and stir to dissolve honey.

 Pour 1 cup into a mug and start boosting your immune system as you get some rest.
 Save the remainder of the fresh ginger root tea to drink in another 3 hours or share with any family or friends that could use some extra immune support!

-When you are coming down with the flu or a cold the best thing is to rest, sip on this ginger root tea and eat easy to digest soups such as this homemade chicken soup from scratch, creamy beet soup or thai carrot soup.
-Digestion takes a lot of energy which is why it is best to eat very lightly or not at all so that the body’s immune system can use all its energy to fight and overcome a cold or flu.
+When you are coming down with the flu or a cold, the best thing is to rest, sip on this ginger root tea and eat easy to digest soups such as this homemade chicken soup from scratch, creamy beet soup, or thai carrot soup.
+Digestion takes a lot of energy, so it is best to eat very lightly or not at all so that the body’s immune system can use all its power to fight and overcome a cold or flu.